- Global Information

-ADI co-ordinates World Alzheimer's Day around the world by producing, distributing and encouraging members and other organisations around the world to organise an event on the day.
+ADI co-ordinates World Alzheimer's Month and World Alzheimer's Day around the world by producing, distributing and encouraging members and other organisations around the world to organise an event on the day.
 In 2009, ADI launched the first World Alzheimer Report on World Alzheimer's Day and has launched additional reports each year since.

 There are several ways you can participate in World Alzheimer's Month.
 You could organise your own event or visit our Find an event page nearer the time to join an activity organised by your national Alzheimer.
 You can also help by donating to ADI.

 Do I have to have dementia or care for someone with dementia to participate in World Alzheimer's Month?

 Anyone can participate in World Alzheimer's Month and the more people that participate, the more awareness about dementia will be generated.